 You were conditioned to become the adult you are today

 What happened in your childhood that so affected your life?
 What happened to that innocent inner child that has caused you to lose faith in yourself?
-That lead you to doubt your abilities?
+That leads you to doubt your abilities?
 Inferiority complex?
 To think that no one could ever truly love you?
-To be convinced you are not ok or not enough?
+To be convinced you are not ok or not good enough?
 That you should be ashamed of who you are?

 Are these examples sound familiar?

 “Don’t be stupid”; “Look at what you’ve done”; “Don’t expect anything, because people will only let you down”; “How could you do such a thing?!
 I will have to punish you for it”; “Do what I say – I am your mother”; “Be quiet”; “Stop being so sensitive, be a man!”

 Whatever there was, it is still there – inside your soul, your body cells.
 And now you have to do the necessary inner child work to release that magnificent child within from its sorrow.